Brussels Landmarks: 21 Famous Landmarks in Brussels

 The European Parliament buildings are central to the running of the European Union.
 They are responsible for the EU legislation, and the European Parliament itself is made up of 705 members that represent all EU countries – around 450 million people.

-Located on Rue Wiertz, this building contrasts the old town in the centre of the city.
+Located on Rue Wiertz, this building in central Brussels contrasts the old town in the centre of the city.
 The area is filled with official buildings, and the European Parliament is a tall glass building with flags from the EU nations welcoming you on the road outside.

 This is an exciting part of the city.
 Anyone who loves politics or journalism will enjoy being at the centre of the action (you could even catch a glimpse of David Sassoli, the EU president!).
 This is a must-do if you are from the EU, and it is a fun landmark to see if you prefer modern architecture rather than old, historical buildings.